Museum of Transport, Greater Manchester: Events

 In 2023 the museum operated a 'twilight running day' event, where visitors could ride on the buses into the evening.

 For most of these events, a heritage bus service from Manchester Victoria station to the museum runs every 20 minutes between 09:50 and 17:00.

 Location

 The museum is approximately 2 miles north of Manchester city centre, close to the junction of the A665 (Cheetham Hill Road) and A6010 (Queens Road).
-It is at the north end of Boyle Street, adjoining the Go North West bus garage.
+It is at the north end of Boyle Street, adjoining the Stagecoach operated Bee Network bus garage.
 The Queens Road tram stop on the Manchester Metrolink is 200 m away.
 Bus services 41, 135 and 151 stop nearby.
 The museum is signposted from the Manchester Fort shopping centre.

 The museum is open from 10 a.m. to 4.30 p.m. on Wednesdays, Saturdays, Sundays and Public Holidays (except at Christmas and New Year).